 The Independent Directors receive Directors' fees and share awards under the Chasen Performance Share Plan, in accordance with their contributions, taking into account factors such as efforts and time spent, responsibilities of the Directors and the need to pay competitive fees to attract, retain and motivate the Directors.
 The Independent Directors shall not be over-compensated to the extent their independence may be compromised.
-All Independent Directors are paid Directors' fees that are subject to shareholders' approval at the Annual General Meeting.
+All Independent Directors are paid Directors' fees that are subject to shareholders' approval at the annual general meeting.

-The remuneration for the Executive Directors and key management personnel comprise a basic salary component and a variable component, namely, director fees, annual bonus and the share awards under the Chasen Performance Share Plan.
+The remuneration for the Executive Directors and key management personnel comprise a basic salary component and a variable component, namely, director's fees, annual bonus and the share awards under the Chasen Performance Share Plan.
 The latter is based on the performance of the Group as a whole and their individual performances.
 The grants of share awards are vested over a period of time through a prescribed vesting schedule.
+The details of grants of share awards under the Chasen Performance Share Plan are disclosed in the Directors' Statement on page 43.